20 Oct 7 Things Not to Do in Guatemala

 3. AVOID THE MIDDLE MAN IN COMMERCE

-Currently, one of Guatemala’s social problems stems from vendors price-gauging the farmers, fisherman, and creators of artisanal goods.
+Currently, one of Guatemala’s social problems stems from vendors price-gouging the farmers, fishermen, and creators of artisanal goods.
 By having a store where the items can be sold, they make as much a 3 times the profit as the person who actually produces, catches or grows the product.
-We recommend going to the source, choosing to buy directly from markets where fishermen, farmers and workers can sell their own goods and profit from their hard work.

 TIP: ONE OF THE MOST INTERESTING MARKETS IN GUATEMALA CAN BE FOUND IN CHICHICASTENENGO.
 WE HIGHLY RECOMMEND PUTTING THIS DESTINATION ON YOUR TRAVEL ITINERARY FOR THE CULTURAL EXPERIENCE.
 IN THE MARKET, BE SURE TO TRY BLUE CORN TORTILLAS (CALLED BLACK CORN) AND HOT CHOCOLATE RICE MILK.